Zulko/bricks_and_scissors/content/posts/overhangs.md

 ## Conclusion

-I like overhang design problems because they are in many ways characteristic of the field: simple at first glance, but with many gotchas that will ruin your project if you don't pay attention.
+Overhang design problems are in many ways characteristic of the field: simple at first glance, but with many gotchas that will ruin your project if you don't pay attention.
 They can be a thorn in the foot of whoever wants to extend an existing parts collection or assemble a scarless sequence, and they regularly get in the way of bioengineers' ambitions.
 But at the end of the day they can be resolved with simple scripts and well-established computational methods, which is a great win for applied maths.

 If you were rooting against the biologist, don't worry: once past overhang design, there are many other ways an assembly project can tear someone's carreer and self-esteem to pieces.
 Some of these can still be prevented using yet other computational tools, which will be the subject of future posts.